PatrickMiller728/Walnut/README.md

 ```

 There are a few caveats to using it as a submodule, entirely caused by vcpkg:
-- Vcpkg will look for `vcpkg.json` in the root directory, when including Walnut using `add_subdirectory()` in `CMakeLists.txt`.
-You will need to copy Walnut's `vcpkg.json` file from Walnut to the root of your repository.
+- Vcpkg will look for `vcpkg.json` in the root directory by default.
+You can change that by manually setting the cache variable `VCPKG_MANIFEST_DIR`.
   - For an example: check out my [Raytracing Project](https://github.com/PatrickMiller728/raytracing).
 - Vcpkg currently does not support having two high-level manifest files.
 If you are using vcpkg in another part of your application, you will need to add Walnut's dependencies to the root `vcpkg.json`.
-- Using the `ExternalProject` CMake Module may fix one or both of these issues.
+  - Using the `ExternalProject` CMake Module may fix this.

-For these reasons, it may be more useful to include Walnut's dependencies as submodules instead of using vcpkg.